DC Water Bloom: A Biosolids for Land Application Success Story

 2. Bloom biosolids store large amounts of carbon in a short amount of time and are beneficial in the restoration of degraded urban soils

-A study conducted at the Virginia Polytechnic Institute and State University aimed to determine the effects of BLOOM biosolids and other treatments on degraded urban soil and vegetable yield.
+A study conducted at the Virginia Polytechnic Institute and State University aimed to determine the effects of Bloom biosolids and other treatments on degraded urban soil and vegetable yield.
 The biosolids amendments produced better soil chemistry and showed a capacity to sequester large amounts of soil carbon during the two years of the study.

 Despite the study's harsh soil conditions, the tested biosolids treatments produced vegetable yields comparable with inorganic fertilizer and better yields when applied at reclamation rates (five times the agronomic rate).